Victor Emmanuel III

 During the early 1920s, several short-serving prime ministers, including the well-respected Giolitti, serving an unprecedented fifth term as prime minister, could not unify the country in the face of the growing Italian fascist movement.
 Strengthened by the economic downturn facing the country, the National Fascist Party led the March on Rome, and Victor Emmanuel appointed Benito Mussolini as prime minister.
 He remained silent on the domestic political abuses of Fascist Italy, and he accepted the additional crowns of the Emperor of Ethiopia in 1936 and the King of Albania in 1939 as a result of Italian imperialism under fascism.
 When the Second World War broke out in 1939, Victor Emmanuel advised Mussolini against entering the war.
 In June 1940, he relented and granted Mussolini sweeping powers to enter and conduct the war.

-Amidst the Allied invasion of Italy in 1943, Victor Emmanuel discharged Mussolini from the office of Prime Minister and signed the armistice of Cassibile with the Allies in September 1943.
-In the face of the coming German reprisal (Operation Achse), he and the government fled to Brindisi while the Germans established the Italian Social Republic as a puppet state in Northern Italy.
+After the Allied invasion of Sicily in July 1943, Victor Emmanuel discharged Mussolini and appointed Pietro Badoglio as the new Prime Minister.
+After weeks of negotiations, the Kingdom of Italy signed the armistice of Cassibile with the Allies in September 1943.
+During the German reprisal (Operation Achse), Victor Emmanuel III and the government fled to Brindisi, while the Germans established the Italian Social Republic as a puppet state in Northern Italy.
 Having signed the armistice with the Allies, he then declared war on Germany in October.
-He clashed constantly with Allied command.
-Under pressure from the Allies, Victor Emmanuel transferred most of his powers to his son in June 1944, effectively ending his involvement in the war and in the government of Italy.
+After the liberation of Rome by Allied forces in June 1944, Victor Emmanuel transferred most of his powers to his son Umberto, effectively ending his involvement in the war and in the government of Italy.
 Victor Emmanuel officially abdicated his throne in 1946 in favour of his son, who became King Umberto II.
 Victor Emmanuel hoped to strengthen support for the monarchy against an ultimately successful referendum to abolish it.

 After the 1946 Italian institutional referendum established the Republic, Victor Emmanuel went into exile to Alexandria, where he died and was buried the following year in St. Catherine's Cathedral, Alexandria.
 In 2017, his remains were returned to rest in Italy following an agreement between presidents Sergio Mattarella and Abdel Fattah el-Sisi.
-Victor Emmanuel was also called Sciaboletta ("little sabre") by some Italians.